CodeCraftsmanSandeep/everything_is_logical/OS/readme.md

 - Deadlock detection:
     - Deadlock detection is a process in computing where the system checks if there are any sets of processes that are stuck waiting for each other indefinitely, preventing them from moving forward.
     - Algorithms:
+        - Wait-for graph algorithm
+- Deadlock recovery:
+    - Killing The Process: Killing all the processes involved in the deadlock.
+Killing process one by one.
+After killing each process check for deadlock again and keep repeating the process till the system recovers from deadlock.
+Killing all the processes one by one helps a system to break circular wait conditions.

 -------
 - In multi-threaded computer programming, a function is **thread-safe** when it can be invoked or accessed concurrently by multiple threads without causing unexpected behavior, race conditions, or data corruption.
     - For example: If two threads are only reading shared data without modifying it, the execution order does not matter, and there's no race condition.
 Similarly, if the order of operations on shared data leads to the equivalent result regardless of execution timing, it's also safe.
+    - Resource Preemption: Resources are preempted from the processes involved in the deadlock, and preempted resources are allocated to other processes so that there is a possibility of recovering the system from the deadlock.
+In this case, the system goes into starvation.

 # Some code on system calls using C
 - file descriptor: A unique id to identify a open file.